 We make sure our people have the right tools and resources at their fingertips, through our dedicated safety website, protectatcontact.co.nz.
 This gives everyone who does work at Contact – whether our own people or our contract partners – quick and easy access to practical information to help them create successful work outcomes which includes safety.

-Ngā Kawenga Whakaruruhau ō Contact (our Health and Safety Management System Commitments and our Health and Safety Policy) applies across all our activities and describes how we protect our people, our business partners, and our communities.
+Ngā Kawenga Whakaruruhau ō Contact (our Health and Safety Management System Commitments and our Health and Safety Policy) applies across all our activities and describes how we protect anyone impacted by our operations.
+It applies across all our activities and is driven by the Health and Safety at Work Act 2015.
 Our subsidiaries maintain their own Health and Safety management systems, specific to their own scopes of work.

 Contractors are considered members of our team, and as such we expect them to demonstrate the same strong commitment to health and safety as we do.
 We assess this through our procurement processes and ongoing contractor management processes.